kirshanthans/polyrec/README.md

 wt.set_fsa() # setting up the automata from regular expressions
 ```
+A primitive multi-tape regular expression parser takes the regex1 and regex2.
+It supports '|' and '*' operators and single level of nesting with parentheses.

+For instance, the suffixes [t1, s1] and [r1+t1, s1] must be written as a list of list as follows, [[t1], [s1]] and [[r1, (r1)*, t1], [s1]].

+The ``set_fsa`` function will setup the automata that accept these regular expressions.

 ### Legality Checking
 *Importing Module*
 ```python
 from dependencetest import Dependence
 ```
+A dependence object is created as shown below.
 ```python
 dp = Dependence(wt) # creating a dependence object with a witness tuple

 if dp.test(xf): # checking the dependence on a transformation object
     ...
 ```
+The ``test(xf)`` function takes a tranformation object as an argument and check whether the dependence is broken by it or not. ``False`` implies a broken dependence and ``True`` implies otherwise.

 ### Completion
 *Importing Module*
 ```python
 from completion import Completion
 ```
+A completion object is constructed and used as shown below.
 ```python
 cp = Completion(
     in_dim      = in_dim,      # size of the input nest